 How much should I spend?

-Asking “What should my budget look like?” is like asking a kid in a candy store “How much candy do you want?”
-The kid’s answer is of course going to be “all of it.”
+Naturally, asking what your budget should look like is kind of like asking a kid in a candy store how much candy they want.
+The kid’s answer is probably going to be “all of it!”
 Similarly, an endless budget could hypothetically achieve immense results.
-But, it’s kind of like throwing money at a wall and hoping it sticks.
-Our philosophy is to justify all budget allocation with a wise and thought out strategy based on your marketing goals and KPIs.
+This just isn't realistic, though.
+It's kind of like throwing money at a wall and hoping something sticks.
+Our philosophy is to justify all budget allocation with a wise and well thought out strategy based on your marketing goals and KPIs.

 How many qualified leads per month would you be happy with?

 What is your price point for your product or service?